vionde/SecretFinder/README.md

+## about this fork

+Fixed some issues.
+Removed unued library.
+Windows suppot

 ## about SecretFinder

 SecretFinder is a python script based on [LinkFinder](https://github.com/GerbenJavado/LinkFinder) (version for burpsuite [here](https://github.com/m4ll0k/BurpSuite-Secret_Finder)), written to discover sensitive data like apikeys, accesstoken, authorizations, jwt,..etc in JavaScript files.
 It does so by using jsbeautifier for python in combination with a fairly large regular expression.
 The regular expressions consists of four small regular expressions.
 These are responsible for finding and search anything on js files.